- Identify unknown compounds from EI (GC/MS) and MS/MS spectra, using library searching.

 - Part 2 - The history and current status of NIST 11 and its value to analytical scientists (more).

-- Part 3 - The use of searches in the Other Search tab view is examined.
-These searches can be beneficial for identification of compounds from mass spectra obtained by ionization techniques other than EI and from data that provides a higher accuracy of the measure m/z value than is usually available for EI data.
+- Part 3 - In Part 3, the use of the searches in the Other Search tab view is examined.
+These searches can be beneficial to the identity of compounds from mass spectra obtained by ionization techniques other than EI and from data that provides a higher accuracy of the measure m/z value than is usually available for EI data.

-- Part 4 - Discusses Incremental Name Search, replicate spectra, and the NIST GC Methods, and Retention Index Database.
+- Part 4 - This installment in the series on NIST 11 is about the Incremental Name Search, replicate spectra, and the NIST GC Methods, and Retention Index Database.

 - Part 5 - Shows how how spectra obtained by MS/MS methods from various soft ionization techniques, including those used with LC/MS can be searched against NIST MS and the results used to facilitate a structure determination.